anunayreddy22/JAVA/README.md

         	public static void main(String args[])
         	{
         		for (int i = 0; i < 10; i++) {
-        			// If the number is even
-        			// skip and continue
-        			if (i % 2 == 0)
+        			// If the number is evenkip and continue if (i % 2 == 0)
         			    continue;

         			// If number is odd, print it System.out.print(i + " ");